Samford visits Chattanooga after Bonham’s 22-point showing - WTOP News

 Chattanooga, Tennessee; Saturday, 4:30 p.m.
 EST

-BOTTOM LINE: Chattanooga takes on the Samford Bulldogs after Trey Bonham scored 22 points in Chattanooga’s 91-85 win over the Western Carolina Catamounts.
+BOTTOM LINE: Chattanooga hosts the Samford Bulldogs after Trey Bonham scored 22 points in Chattanooga’s 91-85 win over the Western Carolina Catamounts.

 The Mocs are 9-2 on their home court.
-Chattanooga ranks second in the SoCon with 27.0 defensive rebounds per game led by Sam Alexis averaging 6.6.
+Chattanooga is second in the SoCon with 27.0 defensive rebounds per game led by Sam Alexis averaging 6.6.

-The Bulldogs are 8-1 against SoCon opponents.
-Samford has a 2-0 record in games decided by less than 4 points.
+The Bulldogs are 8-1 in SoCon play.
+Samford is fourth in college basketball with 18.9 assists per game led by Rylan Jones averaging 5.3.

-Chattanooga averages 10.5 made 3-pointers per game, 2.0 more made shots than the 8.5 per game Samford allows.
-Samford has shot at a 49.3% clip from the field this season, 7.8 percentage points higher than the 41.5% shooting opponents of Chattanooga have averaged.
+Chattanooga makes 47.7% of its shots from the field this season, which is 4.6 percentage points higher than Samford has allowed to its opponents (43.1%).
+Samford has shot at a 49.3% rate from the field this season, 7.8 percentage points higher than the 41.5% shooting opponents of Chattanooga have averaged.

-TOP PERFORMERS: Honor Huff is shooting 42.9% and averaging 15.8 points for the Mocs.
-Bonham is averaging 2.5 made 3-pointers over the last 10 games for Chattanooga.
+TOP PERFORMERS: Honor Huff is scoring 15.8 points per game with 2.8 rebounds and 2.8 assists for the Mocs.
+Bonham is averaging 17.4 points and 4.6 rebounds while shooting 57.7% over the past 10 games for Chattanooga.

-Achor Achor is shooting 60.6% and averaging 15.8 points for the Bulldogs.
+Achor Achor is averaging 15.8 points, six rebounds and 1.8 blocks for the Bulldogs.
 A.J.
-Staton-McCray is averaging 12.6 points over the last 10 games for Samford.
+Staton-McCray is averaging 1.6 made 3-pointers over the last 10 games for Samford.

 LAST 10 GAMES: Mocs: 7-3, averaging 79.1 points, 34.7 rebounds, 13.5 assists, 7.0 steals and 3.8 blocks per game while shooting 49.6% from the field.
 Their opponents have averaged 72.5 points per game.